 - Page counter starts fresh at 1

-- Prefix is regenerated as a new random 4-letter code
+- Prefix is suggested as a fresh random code on the next print run

 - Response data does not carry over